ntamasM/nt-website-organizer-by-pintab/README.md

 - Save websites with custom titles.
 - Organize websites into categories for better management.
+- Drag and drop to reorder websites.

 ### Managing Categories

 - Create new categories or choose from existing ones.
-- Drag and drop to reorder categories.
 - Click category titles to view or open all websites in that category.

 ### Opening Websites